Muzach/GarageConnect/README.md

 * Wifi antenna (if you need additional range): http://www.amazon.com/Wi-fi-Antenna-RP-SMA-Antennas-Cables/dp/B00A4I3AGE
 * Others:  An Enclosure for Logic board, a USB power supply, Adhesive tape, 22 AWG wire for Garage connection, enclosure for ultrasonic motion sensor, alarm/doorbell wire between the device and the sensor/relay

-#### Misc
+#### Homekit Support via HomeBridge
-* Added support for the variables needed in https://www.npmjs.com/package/homebridge-photon-garagedoor.
+* Added support for the variables needed in the Homebridge plug-in https://www.npmjs.com/package/homebridge-photon-garagedoor.
      Sample config.json config
      ```
             {